Professional practice

 Civil fraud & asset recovery

-• National Bank Trust v Mints & ors, Commercial Court proceedings and a LCIA arbitration, junior counsel (with Nathan Pillow KC, David Davies KC Anton Dudnikov, in an alleged ~$850 million fraud on two Russian banks.
+• National Bank Trust v Mints & ors, Commercial Court proceedings and a LCIA arbitration, junior counsel (with Nathan Pillow KC, David Davies KC Anton Dudnikov, in an alleged ~$850 million complex fraud on two Russian banks.
 The litigation has given rise to novel and important issues, most recently on the effect of Russian sanctions on pending litigation (CoA [2023] EWCA Civ 1132, first instance, [2023] EWHC 118 (Comm)), issue estoppel and abuse of process and the effect of an arbitral award on related parties ([2022] 1 WLR 3099) and fortification ([2021] EWHC 1089 (Comm)).
+Bibek has also appeared at various CMCs and made oral submissions in respect of disclosure issues.

-• PJSC Tatneft v Bogolyubov & ors, junior counsel, instructed by Akin Gump LLP, and appearing in various interlocutory hearings in a Commercial Court dispute involving claims under Article 1064 of the Russian Civil Code.
+• PJSC Tatneft v Bogolyubov & ors, junior counsel, instructed by Akin Gump LLP, for the Claimant in a ~$300m Russian fraud claim under Article 1064 of the Russian Civil Code in the Commercial Court, appearing in various interlocutory hearings concerning amendments to pleadings, disclosure and policing of freezing orders.

-• A LCIA arbitration, junior counsel (with Jeffrey Gruder KC) concerning contract, fraudulent misrepresentations and conspiracy disputes relating to various settlement agreements, litigation in Russia and the BVI, and a share option in a potentially valuable mining asset.
+• A LCIA arbitration, junior counsel (with Jeffrey Gruder KC), instructed by DWF Law LLP, concerning ~$100m contract, fraudulent misrepresentation and conspiracy dispute relating to various settlement agreements, litigation in Russia and the BVI, and a share option in a potentially valuable mining asset.

 • FM Capital Partners v Marino & ors [2018] EWHC 1768 (Comm), junior counsel (with Nathan Pillow KC and Anton Dudnikov), instructed by Hogan Lovells LLP, concerning allegations of bribery, breach of directors’ duties, conspiracy, dishonest assistance and raising issues of Swiss law.